qmk/qmk_firmware/keyboards/navi10/keymaps/emdarcher/readme.md

 # emdarcher's keymap for the Navi10

-This is my original keymap for the Navi10, developed for the original Rev0 prototype.
+This is my personal keymap for the Navi10, developed for the original Rev0 prototype.
 It uses Tap Dance extensively on the INSERT key to access different layers.

 - Base Layer:
   * Regular Navigation Cluster except for the INSERT key which is for tapping.